JDong820/ProgrammingErlang/04/README.md

 ----------

 * Why can't I run `my_time_func(erlang:now)`?

 You can.
 The correct syntax `my_time_func(fun erlang:now/0)`
 * Erlang testing framework?
 What's the meta?

+I think you integrate testing into the makefile, which uses rebar, and reads from a tests directory.

 TODO:
 -----